UniMath/agda-unimath/src/group-theory/products-of-tuples-of-elements-monoids.lagda.md

       ( H (inr star))
 ```

-### Products are equal to the zero-th term plus the rest
+### Products are equal to the zero-th term times the rest

 ```agda
 module _